rdoyle99/rdoyle99/_posts/2020-10-03-Direction-Before-Momentum.md

 layout: post
 title: Direction Before Momentum
 description: Launched to my first users.
 Looking for feedback and usage.
-summary: Snowplowing through obstacles, and there are a lot
+summary: Searching for a foothold
 tags: [Personal, Projects]
 ---